Division

 \[\frac{a + bi}{c + di} = \frac{ac + bd + (bc - ad)\,i}{c^2 + d^2}\]

-This example focuses on performance using the Newton fractal [con25] as a benchmark, which requires one complex division per iteration per pixel.
+The benchmark compares the performance of the three implementations using the Newton fractal [con25], which requires one complex division per iteration per pixel:

 ../../../_images/fractal.svg